Xeon E-2378 vs Xeon Gold 5117

 So, is Xeon E-2378 better than Xeon Gold 5117?

 Yes.
-Xeon E-2378 is the better overall CPU here.
-You are getting a 27.3% average FPS lead across 50 shared CPU game tests in our data, 1% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Xeon E-2378 is the better all-around CPU here.
+It gives you a 27.3% average FPS lead across 50 shared CPU game tests in our data, 1% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon E-2378 is the better pick here.
+If gaming is the priority, Xeon E-2378 is the better pick.
 According to our tests, it delivers 27.3% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E-2378 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E-2378 is the stronger fit.
 You are getting 1% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?